adbailey1/DepAudioNet_reproduction/README.md

   experiment
 - `--debug` - for debug mode which automatically overwrites an previous data at a directory for quicker debugging.

+TEST MODE ONLY:
+-  `--prediction_metric` - this determines how the output is calculated running on the test set in test mode.
+0 = best performing model, 1 = average of all models, 2 = majority vote from all models

 For example: To run a training experiment without bash, using a validation set, GPU, not visualising the per epoch results graphs, and using main1.py